 When you find yourself owing back taxes, you may be at a loss for how to proceed.
-Unfortunately, many taxpayers don’t know the tax relief options open to them until they face various tax debts as a result of IRS audits, fines, penalties, levies, or liens, as well as unpaid payroll taxes and IRS wage garnishment.
+Unfortunately, many taxpayers don’t know the tax debt relief options open to them until they face various tax debts as a result of IRS audits, fines, penalties, levies, or liens, as well as unpaid payroll taxes and IRS wage garnishment.

 Regardless of your tax challenge, there are five primary methods to get tax relief when you owe back taxes.
 You may be able to take advantage of just one or two of these solutions according to your specific circumstances.